Transipedia/dekupl-viewer/README.md

 ### Profil of Filters

 It is possible to define a preset of filters in a TSV file and load it into the interface using option `-f`.
+Default file is `src/preset-filters/transipedia.tsv`.

 `Rscript app.R -h` for help.